cysouw/diathesis/text/c03_summaryDia.md

 ### *Unpersönliches Modalpassiv* (*sein+zu‑Infinitiv*) {#sec:summary-unpersonlicher-modalpassiv}

-The ~~Unpersönliches Modalpassiv~~ (full discussion in [@sec:zuinfinitive-sein-impersonal] and subsequent sections) consists of a light verb *sein* with *zu* and an infinitive.
+The ~~Unpersönlicher Modalpassiv~~ (full discussion in [@sec:zuinfinitive-sein-impersonal] and subsequent sections) consists of a light verb *sein* with *zu* and an infinitive.
 It is found with incidental intransitive verbs, but more typically with verbs with a dative argument (but no accusative) like *helfen* 'to help' or *trauen* 'to trust' [@next].
 In this diathesis the nominative subject is dropped and cannot be retained in any other form.
 There is also no valency-simulating *es* present.
 The name 'passive' is actually besides the point for this diathesis, but it is used here because this construction is closely related to the ~~Modalpassiv~~ (see [@sec:summary-modalpassiv]).

 ::: ex
 a.
 Ich traue ihm nicht.